soumyakbhattacharyya/cloud-native-repo/README.md

   * it is not suitable for hosting an operating system
   * file size can range from 0 kb - 5 Tb
   * files are stored in bucket
   * bucket names have to be globally unique
+  * bucket access can be limited using bucket ACL (basic read/write access to other AWS account) or bucket policy (fine grained access to S3 resources)
   * succesful upload to S3 will return HTTP 200 code
   * the consistency models are Read after Write consistency for PUT with new object & Eventual consistency for overwrite PUT and DELETE
   * delete operations can be guarded using MFA Delete